 By the technical, or taxonomic, definition, a large group of insects are not bugs, even though we call them bugs.
 Beetles, ants, moths, cockroaches, bees, flies, and mosquitoes are not considered true bugs since they are not found in order Hemiptera.
 Instead, these creepy crawlies are found in order Hymenoptera.
 Members of this order have different characteristics than their true bug counterparts.
 The major difference is their mouths.
 Rather than a stylet that is fixed in place, insects in this order have a proboscis that they can retract.
 Additionally, to confuse you even more, there are a number of creatures that are neither bug, nor insect.

 Millipedes, centipedes, scorpions, spiders and ticks aren’t bugs or insects at all.
 Millipedes are classified as diplopodans due their double footed segments.
 Centipedes are considered chilopodans because they have one pair of legs per body segment.
 Lastly, scorpions, spiders, and ticks are characterized by their eight legs and two body parts (a cephalothorax and abdomen), making them arachnids.

 Regardless of phylum, class, or order, dealing with these creepy crawlers can be frustrating and nerve-racking.
-Whether you’ve got bugs, insects, arachnids, or some other type of pest in your home or business, Aptive can help.
-Start living pest-free by calling your local Aptive Environmental branch today.
+Whether you’ve got bugs, insects, arachnids, or some other type of pest in your home, Aptive can help.
+Start protecting your home by calling your local Aptive Environmental branch today.